Hi I'm Joel

 How I live my faith

 The Mormon Church has what is called a lay ministry - which means that there are no paid positions within the church.
 As such, every member has stewardship over fellow members through what we refer to as Callings, and some people have multiple callings.
 All worthy and active members are called as Home Teachers, where once a month we check in on the welfare of the individual families we have been assigned to.
-I am currently serving as the Ward Executive Secretary, which serves as the 'right-hand-man' to the Bishop of the Ward.
-I am also called to serve as our Ward Emergency Services Coordinator where I work to prepare our ward for any contingency requiring a community response.
-Within this capacity I have undergone FEMA and First Responder training to assist and interface with community first responders in the event of a larger-scale community disaster or event.
+I currently teach youth Sunday School and I am also called to serve as our Ward Emergency Services Coordinator where I work to prepare our ward for any contingency requiring a community response.
+Within this capacity I have undergone FEMA and first responder training to assist and interface with community response in the event of a larger-scale community disaster or event.